 Available on iOS only.

 iMovie is one of the more popular video editing apps on this list.
 Is iMovie free?
-Yes it is 100% free!
-Unfortunately, like all Apple software, this app is only available to Apple users.
+Yes, it is 100% free!
+Unfortunately, like all Apple software, this app is only available to iOS users.

 The video editor is extremely simple and intuitive to use.
 The drag and drop interface makes editing uniquely painless.

 iMovie has all of the basic features you need to edit videos on your iPhone or iPad.
-You can trim clips, add music, record audio, and add filters.
-There’s a library of pre-made transitions and the app supports 4K resolution.
+You can trim clips, add music, record audio, and insert filters.
+There’s a library of pre-made transitions, and the app supports 4K resolution.